 3. Pearls: A sign of tears

-I once heard from my college friend, Summer, that pearls are said to bring tears.
+I once heard from my college friend, Summer, that wearing pearls is said to bring tears.
 As someone who feels both beautiful and elegant when wearing this classic accessory, I find it interesting to explore the origins of this belief.
 While pearls may shimmer with enchantment, there’s a traditional notion that brides should avoid wearing them on their wedding day.
 According to superstitions and several wedding publications, these lovely gems are seen as “tears of oysters” which might bring tears to the one who wears them.

 4. Money Dance